Evaluating Simplification Algorithms for Interpretability of Time Series Classification: Simplifications and Metrics

-For TSC interpretability, in particular for long time series, such prototypes often have too much information, and we therefore focus on what we call simplifications.
-For the purposes of this paper a \emph{simplification} of a time series $ts=\{t_1,t_2,…,t_n\}$ on $|ts|=n$ time steps consists of dropping some of the time steps, thus keeping only time steps at a subset $S \subseteq \{1,2,...,n\}$ of time points and replacing the rest by the points lying on the straight-line segments given by the kept points, thus resulting in a new time series $sts=\{t'_1, t'_2,...,t'_n\}$ with $t'_i=t_i=(x_i,y_i)$ for $i \in S$ and otherwise $t'_i=(x_i,y'_i)$ with $y'_i$ the value at $x_i$ of the straight line between $t_j$ and $t_k$ for $j < k$ and $\{j,j+1,...,k\} \cap S=\{j,k\}$.
+Hence for the purposes of this paper a \emph{simplification} of a time series $ts=\{t_1,t_2,…,t_n\}$ on $|ts|=n$ time steps consists of dropping some of the time steps, thus keeping only time steps at a subset $S \subseteq \{1,2,...,n\}$ of time points and replacing the rest by the points lying on the straight-line segments given by the kept points, thus resulting in a new time series $sts=\{t'_1, t'_2,...,t'_n\}$ with $t'_i=t_i=(x_i,y_i)$ for $i \in S$ and otherwise $t'_i=(x_i,y'_i)$ with $y'_i$ the value at $x_i$ of the straight line between $t_j$ and $t_k$ for $j < k$ and $\{j,j+1,...,k\} \cap S=\{j,k\}$.
 We will say that the simplification $sts$ consists of $|S|-1$ segments, and we denote its number of segments by $||sts||$.
+The selection strategy of the specific subset of time steps depends on the algorithm and parameters used.
 See in Figure \ref{fig:tool} an example showing a simplification with 4 segments obtained by keeping 5 time steps (at times 0,9,13,19,23) of an original time series on 24 time steps (at times 0 to 23).

 A simplification algorithm for time series called $A$ takes as input an original time series $ts$ and outputs a simplification $A(ts)$ on $||A(ts)||$ segments.
 Note that the length of $A(ts)$ is the same as the length of $ts$ so a classifier trained for time series of that length can be used on the simplification $A(ts)$.